Gluing methods for quantitative stability of optimal transport maps: Stability for log-concave sources

 where $C_{\rho,\mathcal{Y}}$ does not depend on $r$.
 We notice that $\psi_{\mu,r}$ and $\psi_{\nu,r}$ are $r$-Lipschitz.
 By Kantorovich-Rubinstein duality, we deduce from \eqref{e:varineqrhosgau} the upper bound

 \begin{claim} There exists $r_0\geq 1$ (depending only on $\rho$, not on $\mu,\nu$) such that

 \end{claim} \begin{proof}[Proof of the claim] Set $f=\phi_\mu-\phi_\nu$.
-Let $r_0$ be large enough so that Notice that such $r_0$ exists since the left-hand side tends to $1$ as $r_0\rightarrow +\infty$ and the right-hand side tends to $0$ by dominated convergence.
+Let $r_0$ be large enough so that Notice that such $r_0$ exists since the left-hand side tends to $1$ as $r_0\rightarrow +\infty$ and the right-hand side tends to $0$ by dominated convergence (indeed, all moments of $\rho$ are finite, since $\rho$ is a log-bounded perturbation of a log-concave density).
 Assume for the sake of a contradiction that \eqref{e:infpluspetitque1gau} does not hold, and without loss of generality that $f>1$ on $\Res_{r_0}$.
 Together with the fact that

 this implies $f(x)\geq -2R_{\mathcal{Y}}{\rm dist}(x,\Res_{r_0})$ for $x\notin \Res_{r_0}$, therefore

 But recall that

 therefore $\int_{\R^d}fd\rho=0$ and we get a contradiction. \end{proof} For $r\geq 0$ and $\ell=0,1,2$ we set